 AVERAGE

-This is part of the analysis module
+This is part of the generic module

 Calculate the ensemble average of a collective variable